These are the favorites in the Oscars 2022 nominations

 favorite actresses

-Nicole Kidman (54 years old) has to his credit a single award (for ‘Las Horas’)and could receive the fourth career nomination.
+Nicole Kidman (54 years old) has to his credit a single award (for ‘Las Horas’), and could receive the fourth career nomination.
 Kidman is Lucille Ball in the film “Being the Ricardos”, by New York director Aaron Sorkin.
 The film recounts the days in which the production of the successful series “I Love Lucy” takes place.
-During that period of time, Lucille Ball and her husband Desi Arnaz (Javier Bardem) will have to deal with a crisis that could end their marriage and her career.
+During this period of time, Lucille Ball and her husband Desi Arnaz (Javier Bardem) will have to deal with a crisis that could end their marriage and their careers.

 Best film